General PersonnelHiring Process and Criteria

 The Director shall develop and maintain a current comprehensive job description for each position or job category; however, a provision in a collective bargaining agreement or individual contract will control in the event of a conflict.

-The Director or designee shall ensure that a fingerprint-based criminal history records check and a check of the Statewide Sex Offender and Violent Offender Against Youth Database (when available) is performed on each applicant as required by State law.
-The Director or designee shall notify an applicant if the applicant is identified in either database.
+The Director or designee shall ensure that a fingerprint-based criminal history records check and a check of the Statewide Sex Offender Database and Violent Offender Against Youth Database is performed on each applicant as required by State law.
+When the applicant is a successful Director candidate who has been offered employment by the Board, the Board President shall ensure that these checks are completed.
+The Director or designee, or if the applicant is a successful Director candidate, then the Board President shall notify an applicant if the applicant is identified in either database.

-The Board President or designee will keep a conviction record confidential and share it only with the Director, Regional Superintendent, State Superintendent, State Educator Preparation and Licensure Board, or any other person necessary to the hiring decision.
+The Board President or designee will keep a conviction record confidential and share it only with the Director, Regional Director, State Director, State Educator Preparation and Licensure Board, or any other person necessary to the hiring decision.

-Any employee may be required to have an additional examination by a physician who is licensed in Illinois to practice medicine and surgery in all its branches, or an advanced practice nurse who has a written collaborative agreement with a collaborating physician that authorizes the advanced practice nurse to perform health examinations, or a physician assistant who has been delegated the authority by his or her supervising physician to perform health examinations, if the examination is job-related and consistent with business necessity.
+Any employee may be required to have an additional examination by a physician who is licensed in Illinois to practice medicine and surgery in all its branches, or a licensed advanced practice registered nurse, or a licensed physician assistant who has been delegated the authority by his or her supervising physician to perform health examinations, if the examination is job-related and consistent with business necessity.
 The Board of Directors or designee will pay the expenses of any such examination.